mohsin86/splitTextInMultiline/README.md

-# Split Text Into Multiline
+# Split Text Into Multiline : javascript

-To split a text into multiline
+#To split a text into multiline based on width
+#split text into lines javascript by width

 Step to Follow:
 on the script line 2: just change the ElementId